 Steveston is a place for wandering.
 Just wander and snap, wander and snap.
 There are boutiques and souvenir stores selling local and handmade products.
 The Fisherman’s Wharf is beautiful on a sunny evening.
 My sources tell me in the morning you can also buy fish straight off the boat from the local fisherman.
 Now that’s fresh!

 One of my favourite smells is that of a fresh sea breeze.
 I definitely got my hit that night as we sat on the patio of Sockeye’s City Grill and ate our seafood platters.
-Between five of us we shared two platters that included cod, halibut, calamari, oysters, prawns and fries.
-With some freshly cracked pepper on top it was a great way to try all different types of the local catch.
+Between five of us, we shared two platters that included cod, halibut, calamari, oysters, prawns and fries.
+With some freshly cracked pepper on top, it was a great way to try all different types of the local catch.
 Be wary though, the restaurants ain’t cheap.
 Because they use the locally caught produce and the fact Steveston is basically a tourist mecca, expect some inflation.
 But hey, it’s pretty.

-Once Upon a Time in Steveston Locations
+Spot Once Upon a Time filming locations

-Even though it is basically summer holidays for Once Upon a Time as well, there were places I saw that I remember from the show.
+Even though it’s basically summer holidays for Once Upon a Time as well, there were places I saw that I remember from the show.
 This included the main street they film many scenes on and the pier where Hook’s boat is docked.
 I felt the same when I visited Warner Bros.
 Studios last year — putting pieces of the puzzle together.